Gelbpunkt/IdleRPG/README.md

 ## Current goals

-1. Work on a total rewrite for v3.4
-2. Add all features from Travitia in v5
-3. Multiprocess
+1. Prettify and fix v3.4 code

 Todo in v3.4: